varnish/libvmod-tinykvm/docs/glossary.md

 * `allowed_paths`

 An array of paths specifying each individual file that a program is allowed to read from.
-Programs are only allowed to read files, and only individual files.
+Programs are allowed to list directiories and read files, in read-only mode.

 ```json
 	"allowed_paths": [